-Moving a business is more involved and comes with bigger hazards than a residential move.
-Think about the impact it will have on your customers and worry how any problems that occur during the move will cost you lost revenue.
+Moving a business into a new office space is more involved and comes with bigger hazards than a residential move.
+Think about the impact it will have on your customers and worry about how any problems that occur during the move will cost you lost revenue.

 In this article, we’re going to look at how you can efficiently move your business without losing productivity or revenue.

 One of the most important aspects of any successful moving endeavor is to hire a reputable moving company you can trust.
 While many people want to go cheap when the hire a mover, the fact is that a moving company can make or break your move, and spending the money to hire a top-shelf company saves you aggravation and lessens the stress you’ll have worrying about whether things are getting done right.

 When looking for a reputable moving company, look for one that will take inventory of your things to ensure everything is accounted for before, during, and after the move.
 Also, make sure you get references from other companies who have used the mover you’re looking at, and don’t be shy about asking the mover for those references.

 Any reputable moving company will gladly give you a list of people you can contact to ask them about their experience.

 To successfully move your business, it’s essential you come up with a plan as early on in the process as possible.
 This plan should include all members of your team, and detail all the logistical concerns required by each department to ensure the move comes off without a hitch.

 Offices have a lot of ‘stuff’ that needs to be moved, which includes furniture, office equipment, computers, phones, files, office supplies, etc. When you’re creating your plan, create a detailed list of everything that needs to be moved and a list of those things which you can recycle or throw away.
 This list will also be helpful to the moving company to ensure everything is accounted for once it arrives at its new location.